unoplatform/workshops/tube-player/modules/08-Add-API-endpoints/README.md

 ### Add Http Feature

 You can set up the **Http** [UnoFeature](xref:Uno.Features.Uno.Sdk) in a few ways.
-During project setup, pick 'Http' under 'Features' in the wizard.
+During project setup, pick 'Http' under 'Extensions' in the wizard.
 Or, use the CLI with the right parameter during project creation.
 Also you can add it manually later in the project file.

 Here's how to do it now: